ceejkim/Habit-Former/index.md

 ## Welcome to Habits for Life

-Welcome to the beginning of a new journey that will change your life forevery.
+Welcome to the beginning of a new journey that will change your life forever.

 Let's begin with simple habits, every day, any day.